Web site: babytrend.com

 The convertible high chairs are part of the Baby Trend’s “Snap Gear” collection—basically items that morph into multiple uses.
 Example: the Baby Trend A La Mode Snap Gear 3-in-1 High Chair.
-This $100 (at Amazon) high chair has all the standard features you see in most high chairs these days: six height adjustments, a dishwasher safe try, three position recline and a compact fold.
-But the seat also snaps off so goes form this:
+This $100 high chair has all the standard features you see in most high chairs these days: six height adjustments, a dishwasher safe try, three position recline and a compact fold.
+But the seat also snaps off so goes from this:

 As a result, you can use the chair as a booster seat once your baby has outgrown the high chair.

 Baby Trend makes various versions of this chair under different names (Kid Cafe, Go-Lite), but they are basically the same chair with different fabric.

 As you might guess, the “classic” high chairs from Baby Trend are just high chairs—they don’t convert to boosters.
 Example: the Sit Right ($60).
 Like nearly all of Baby Trend’s high chairs, you get the six position height adjustments and three position seat recline, dishwasher tray and a compact fold.
 Other classic highchairs from Baby Trend run in the $60 to $90 range—the more money, the fancier the fabric pad.
 The different model names are often exclusive to the various chain stores that carry Baby Trend—one model for Walmart, another name for Target, etc. But its basically the same chair.

 Baby Trend’s third category of high chairs are portables: the Baby Trend Hello City portable high chair ($24 on Amazon) has two height level adjustments and folds for travel.
 You can strap this portable high chair to a regular kitchen chair, much like the top-selling Fisher Price Space Saver.